 The survey will collect demographic information in addition to submitted questions.
-Priority will be given to proposals that are of importance to family medicine clerkship directors and likely to result in high-quality, peer-reviewed publications.
+Priority will be given to proposals that are likely to result in high-quality, peer-reviewed publications.

 You must be a member of the Society of Teachers of Family Medicine, Association of Family Medicine Residency Directors, Association of Departments of Family Medicine and/or North American Primary Care Research Group to submit a proposal.
 Once projects have been approved, an experienced mentor will join each project team to help refine questions, facilitate analysis, and prepare and submit manuscripts.
 Because of their extensive involvement, mentors should be included as authors on published papers/presentations.